lescai-teaching/intro_google_cloud/README.md

 - the skeleton of a [config](./nextflow_testing/google_lifesciences.config) to use google lifesciences api
 - the skeleton of a [config](./nextflow_testing/google_batch.config) to use google batch api

+Additional details on the configuration and execution of Nextflow on Google Batch can be found on [Nextflow documentation](https://www.nextflow.io/docs/latest/google.html)